diArk Help pages

 Down Clicking the arrow-down icon will expand the tree by 1 taxon.

-Down double Clicking the double arrow-down icon will expand the complete subtree.
+Down double Clicking the double arrow-down icon will expand the tree by 5 nodes.
 On mouse-over the icon the number of sub-taxa and species will be given.

 Up Clicking the arrow-up icon will collapse the subtree.